Cleveland-Marshall College of Law

 Click here for an archived list of past Criminal Justice Forums

-Beginning in 2002 the labor and employment faculty have presented three lectures each year by a distinguished scholar or practitioner in the field.
+Beginning in 2002, the labor and employment faculty have presented lectures each year by distinguished scholars or practitioners in the field.

-Click here for an archived list of the past Labor and Employment Speaker Series.
+Click here for an archived list of the past Employment and Labor Law Speaker Series.

 The Forrest B. Weinberg Memorial Fund Lectures